-Asli Demirgüç-Kunt is the Director of Research in the World Bank.
-After joining the Bank in 1989 as a Young Economist, she has held different positions, including Director of Development Policy, Chief Economist of Financial and Private Sector Development Network, and Senior Research Manager, doing research and advising on financial sector and private sector development issues.
-She is the lead author of World Bank Policy Research Report 2007, Finance for All?
-Policies and Pitfalls in Expanding Access.
-She has also created the World Bank’s Global Financial Development Report and directed the issues on Rethinking the Role of the State in Finance (2013), Financial Inclusion (2014), and Long Term Finance (2015/16).
-The author of over 100 publications, she has published widely in academic journals.
-Her research has focused on the links between financial development and firm performance and economic development.
-Banking crises, financial regulation, access to financial services including SME finance are among her areas of research.
+Asli Demirgüç-Kunt is the Chief Economist of the Europe and Central Asia Region of the World Bank.
+Over her 30-year career in the World Bank, she has also served as the Director of Research, Director of Development Policy, and the Chief Economist of the Finance and Private Sector Development Network, conducting research and advising on financial and private sector development issues.
+The author of over 100 publications, she has published widely in academic journals and is among the most-cited researchers in the world.
+Her research has focused on the links between financial development, firm performance, and economic development.
+Banking and financial crises, financial regulation, access to financial services and inclusion, as well as SME finance and entrepreneurship are among her areas of research.
+She has also created the Global Financial Development Report series and Global Findex financial inclusion database.
+She has been the President of the International Atlantic Economic Society (2013-14) and Director of the Western Economic Association (2015-18) and serves on the editorial boards of professional journals.
 Prior to coming to the Bank, she was an Economist at the Federal Reserve Bank of Cleveland.
-She holds a Ph.D. and M.A. in economics from the Ohio State University.
+She holds a Ph.D. and M.A. in economics from Ohio State University.

 Ata Can Bertay

-Ata Can Bertay is a Research Economist at the World Bank's Development Economics Research Group leading the Global Financial Development Report 2017-2018: Bankers without Borders on international banking.
-He is on leave from his position as an assistant professor of finance at Ozyegin University, Istanbul.
+Ata Can Bertay was a Research Economist at the World Bank's Development Economics Research Group co-leading Global Financial Development Report 2019-2020 on bank regulation and supervision.
+Previously, he led the GFDR 2017-2018: Bankers without Borders on international banking.
+He is currently an assistant professor of finance at Sabancı University, Istanbul.
 He received his B.A. in Economics from Boğaziçi University (2008), his M.Sc.
 (2010), and his Ph.D. in Economics (2014) from Tilburg University.
 From 2010 to 2012, he worked at the World Bank as a consultant in the Research Group.
 He also visited the New York University, Stern School of Business as a visiting scholar in 2013.
 His research interests include banking, financial economics and macrofinance, and his research has appeared in journals such as the Journal of Financial Stability, Journal of Banking and Finance, and Journal of Financial Intermediation.

 Robert Cull is acting research manager in the Finance and Private Sector Development Team of the World Bank's Development Research Group.
 His most recent research is on the performance of microfinance institutions, African financial development, Chinese financial development and firm performance, and the effects of the global financial crisis on foreign banks in developing economies.
 He has published numerous articles in peer-reviewed academic journals including the Economic Journal, Journal of Development Economics, Journal of Economic Perspectives, Journal of Financial Economics, Journal of Law and Economics, and the Journal of Money, Credit, and Banking.
 The author or editor of multiple books, his most recent co-edited book Banking the World: Empirical Foundations of Financial Inclusion was published by MIT Press January, 2013.
 He is also co-editor of the Interest Bearing Notes, a bi-monthly newsletter reporting on financial and private sector research.